Josip Vrhovec: Biography

-His next office was the highest point of his political career as he served as Yugoslav Minister of Foreign Affairs from May 1978 to May 1982 under Prime Minister Veselin Đuranović and during the last two years of Josip Broz Tito's reign before his death in 1980.
+His next office was the highest point of his political career, as he served as Yugoslav Minister of Foreign Affairs from May 1978 to May 1982, under Prime Minister Veselin Đuranović, and during the last two years of Josip Broz Tito's reign before Tito's death in 1980.
 As minister of foreign affairs, Vrhovec spent the first two years of his term accompanying Tito during his travels abroad.

-Following Tito's death Vrhovec was in charge of shaping Yugoslavia's foreign policy, in which he promoted the idea of improving relations with the West and opening up the country to foreign investments.
+Following Tito's death, Vrhovec was in charge of shaping Yugoslavia's foreign policy, in which he promoted the idea of improving relations with the West and opening up the country to foreign investments.
 He reportedly talked with Ronald Reagan several times in the early 1980s about the possibility of introducing multi-party democracy and market economy reforms in Yugoslavia.
 Despite this, the economic reform commission chaired by Vrhovec from 1985 to 1986 made little mention of democratization.

-After serving a full four-year term, Vrhovec was appointed to the post of chairman of the League of Communists of Croatia, and from May 1984 to May 1989 he represented SR Croatia in the 9-member Presidency of Yugoslavia, a collective body functioning as head of state.
-In the latter half of the 1980s Vrhovec was one of the first Yugoslav politicians who were openly opposed to Slobodan Milošević's nationalist policies, at the time when Milošević's rise to power began.
-He was also one of the key people involved in the organisation of the 1987 Summer Universiade, the biggest sporting event hosted by Zagreb.
+After serving a full four-year term, Vrhovec was appointed to the post of chairman of SKH, and from May 1984 to May 1989 he represented SR Croatia in the nine-member Presidency of Yugoslavia, a collective body functioning as the head of state.
+In the latter half of the 1980s Vrhovec was one of the first Yugoslav politicians openly opposing Slobodan Milošević's nationalist policies, at the time when Milošević's rise to power in Serbia began.

+Vrhovec is also credited as one of the key people involved in the organisation of the 1987 Summer Universiade, the biggest sporting event ever hosted in the city of Zagreb.

-After his term ended, Vrhovec effectively retired from politics.
-Vrhovec died at the Sisters of Charity Hospital in Zagreb on 15 February 2006 and was buried at Mirogoj Cemetery in Zagreb on 21 February 2006.
+After his term in the Yugoslav presidency ended in 1989, Vrhovec effectively retired from politics.
+Vrhovec died at the Sisters of Charity Hospital in Zagreb on 15 February 2006 and was buried at Mirogoj Cemetery in Zagreb six days later.